|Date of birth||April 17, 1865|

 Zorka Hovorka was born in Novi Sad on April 17, 1865.
-She was quite early left without a father, an official in the magistrate's office, so her brother, Mita Kalić, took care of her.
+She lost her father, a clerk in the magistrate's office, quite early so her brother, Mita Kalić, took care of her.
 He and their sister, Darinka Peleš, also engaged in literary work.
 She first attended the French Institute, where she first learned to read and write in French and German.
-She was educated in Novi Sad and Subotica, where she finished national teacher's school.
-She finished Higher School for Women in Pest.
-She worked as a teacher in Jasenovo for four years, after which she moved to Moldava, Czech Republic.
-There she met her future husband.
+She was educated in Novi Sad and Subotica, where she finished the national teachers' school.
+She finished Higher School for Girls in Pest.
+She worked as a teacher in Jasenovo for four years, after which she moved to Moldava, the Czech Republic.
+It was there that she met her future husband.

 In Moldava, she met her husband, Czech physician Slavko Hovorka, who served in Banat at that time.
 They married on June 26, 1883, and in 1884 left for Prague.
 In the Czech Republic, she actively worked to promote Serbian culture.
 Together with her husband, she organized amateur performances from Serbian literature.

 She was a close friend of Czech writers Josef Holeček and Ružena Svobodova.